-Our advocates work one-on-one with the residents to help them achieve their personal goals such as furthering their education, finding employment and gaining financial independence.
-The advocates offer support and resources that the women need to help them move on from the violent life they left behind.
+Our advocates work one-on-one with residents to help them achieve their personal goals, such as furthering their education, finding employment and gaining financial independence.
+Advocates offer support and resources to help these women move on from the harmful conditions they left behind.

-Our support groups offer the women and children a safe space to discuss the issues and emotions they are dealing with due to domestic violence.
-Some topics addressed are “red flags,” safety plans, women’s health issues, and parenting techniques.
-Support groups are held once a week and thanks to the help of our volunteers we are able to provide childcare for residents.
+Support groups are a safe space for victims of domestic violence to discuss their emotions and personal experiences.
+Some of the topics addressed are “red flags,” safety plans, women’s health issues and parenting techniques.
+Support groups are held once a week and childcare is provided for residents.

-Our children’s program offers a number of services to the women and children of Lydia’s House.
-There is an after-school program for children 5 years and older, 4 days a week, in which the children can receive tutoring and one-on-one help with homework.
-Lydia’s House has a summer program for our children, in which the advocates take the children on different outings including swimming, the zoo, and go-cart racing.
-Our children’s advocates also work with the mothers on parenting skills and school issues.
+Our youth services include an after-school program for children ages 5 years and older, offered 4 days each week to provide tutoring and one-on-one help with homework.
+Lydia’s House also has a summer program, in which advocates take the children on different group outings including swimming, the zoo and go-cart racing.

 Immigrant Support Services

-Lydia’s House, at times, has a high population of immigrant and refugee women.
-These women often have additional needs that require extra support from our staff.
-These needs include getting immigration status, acquiring an education, learning English, adjusting to a new culture and building a life in a new country.
+At times, Lydia’s House has a high population of women who are immigrants or refugees.
+These women often have needs that require additional support from our staff, which can include obtaining immigration paperwork, receiving education, learning English, adjusting to new cultures and building a life in a new country.

-Lydia’s House encourages residents to take advantage of this transition time to work on counseling goals if they feel the need for such help.
-Lydia’s House Advocates provide referrals to agencies with services designed for children or adult survivors of domestic violence and/or sexual assault.
+Lydia’s House encourages residents to use this time of transition to work on counseling goals, if they feel the need for this help.
+Advocates provide referrals to agencies with services designed for survivors of domestic violence and/or sexual assault.